grommitz/whois/README.md

 # WHOIS

+## My Fork

+In my fork I have added a pom.xml and put the code into the normal maven structure.
+I've added a unit test for the parser but so far I can't get any results - it always says "Empty data!" and nothing is extracted in the result hash.

 ## About
 Statistical WHOIS parser.
 A rule-based one that is used to label the training data is also included.
 Please see [SWIP](http://www.sysnet.ucsd.edu/projects/whois/) for more details.